Nikol Pashinyan: Repatriation

-Image and reputation
+Public image

-During the 2018 Velvet Revolution, Pashinyan was widely described as a revolutionary.
-The Guardian described him in 2018 as a "fiery political orator who has spent the past decade in street politics."
-In 2012 RFE/RL noted that Pashinyan is "popular with many opposition supporters for his tough anti-government rhetoric."
+During the 2018 Velvet Revolution, Pashinyan was widely described by Western media as a "revolutionary."
+The Guardian referred to him as a "fiery political orator who has spent the past decade in street politics."
+In 2012, RFE/RL noted that Pashinyan is "popular with many opposition supporters for his tough anti-government rhetoric."
 Shake Avoyan of Voice of America noted that Pashinyan "crusaded against entrenched corruption and oligarchical influence for decades."
 His years of "street activism earned him the ire of establishment officials and legislators."
 According to Richard Giragosian, Pashinyan has a "unique combination that's rare in Armenia and, in fact, rare in the post-Soviet space: a combination of charisma and tactical expertise."
-In the aftermath of the 2018 revolution, Pashinyan rose to be perceived as a national hero in Armenian society.
-Pashinyan has gained support from System of a Down frontman Serj Tankian, who co-wrote a ballad called "Hayastane" in 2020 as well as served as an executive producer and composer for the documentary I Am Not Alone, which chronicled Pashinyan's rise.
-Freedom House gave Pashinyan the "largest two-year improvement ever recorded" in their 2020 Nations in Transit ranking.
+In the aftermath of the 2018 revolution, Pashinyan gained support from System of a Down frontman Serj Tankian, who co-wrote a ballad called "Hayastane" in 2020 as well as served as an executive producer and composer for the documentary I Am Not Alone, which chronicled Pashinyan's rise.

-He has also been called a populist.
-Matthew Bodner wrote in The New Republic: "His popularity was built on general populist sound bites."
-Former Chief of Armenian Armed Forces Onik Gasparyan wrote in an article directed at Pashinyan, "I know that you are the greatest master of cheap shows, and that you cover up the absolute inability to govern the state by feeding the society baseless emotional statements".
-Pashinyan has also been praised as a reformist.
+In 2018, some Western commentators praised Pashinyan as a "reformer."
 David Ignatius, for instance, called the 2018 protest movement a reformist one, praising its nonviolent nature and its broad popular appeal.
-Armenian-American writer Arto Vaun noted that in the aftermath of the 2018 protest movement, Pashinyan grew to an "iconic stature."
+Armenian American writer Arto Vaun noted that in the aftermath of the 2018 protest movement, Pashinyan grew to an "iconic stature."
 Emil Sanamyan suggested that the revolution saw Pashinyan "transform from a lonely Don Quixote figure into a warrior-like Santa who managed to 'rescue' Armenia from a corrupt regime."

-According to Pietro Shakarian, Pashinyan had a reputation of a "muckraking journalist."